oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     ![](./images/tde-020.png " ")

+    **Note**: Despite the fact that the tablespace **TEST** was created without specifying encryption parameters, it's encrypted by default with the AES256 encryption algorithm

-4. Now, your new Tablespaces will be encrypted by default!
+4. Now, all your new Tablespaces will be encrypted by default!

 ## Task 7: Rekey Master Key